 Founded in 2012 by the 92nd Street Y in New York City, #givingtuesday traditionally follows Thanksgiving, Black Friday, Small Business Saturday, and Cyber Monday.
 Today it has grown into a global movement of generosity, inspiring hundreds of millions of people and raising billions of dollars for worthy causes.

 At PaySimple, we know that Giving Tuesday benefits your community as well as your business.
-We encourage you to use this Giving Tuesday as an opportunity to plan how you can give back—not just on November 30, but throughout the year.
+We encourage you to use this Giving Tuesday as an opportunity to plan how you can give back today and every day.
 Find a way that works for you, then tell everyone you know and encourage them to join you in spreading generosity.

 Seven ways for your small business to give back this year